 Olentangy Schools continually seeks to ensure safety and security in all schools and facilities.
 Controlled access to buildings, a strict volunteer registration program, crisis communication, employees, and first responders are all essential elements.
 The district undertakes an extensive hazard assessment to determine the most realistic hazards facing our various schools.
 While each school may have a unique set of hazards, the following list can be found in each district school's Emergency Operations Plan (EOP).

-• Active Shooter
+• Active Aggressor

 • Hostage Situation

 • Bus Accidents

 The EOP refers to four specific actions in the event of an emergency or crisis.
 Deny Entry/Lockdown, evacuate, reverse evacuate or shelter are the actions students and employees are trained to perform during an emergency.
 A brief synopsis of each action is below.

 • Deny Entry/Lockdown – is the initial physical response to provide a time barrier during an active aggressor/intruder event.
 Lockdown is not a stand-alone defensive strategy.
 When securing in place, this procedure should involve barricading the door and readying a plan of evacuation or counter tactics should the need arise.

 • Evacuation - will take place if it is determined that it is safer outside than inside the building (fire, explosion, intruder, hazardous material spill) and staff, students and visitors can safely reach the evacuation location without danger (playground, football stadium, or off-site location in the community).

 • Reverse Evacuation – should occur when conditions are safer inside the building than outside, generally when conditions involve severe weather, community emergencies, gang activity, or a hazardous material release outside of the school building.